gorlapraveen/The-Learning-Documentation-Project/Debian/Buster/icecat-GNUicecat.md

 If you want to install icecat (GNU icecat) on your Debian, you can do it by following those steps.

-    * Download the GNU Icecat version that you want directly from the [official website](https://www.gnu.org/software/gnuzilla/)
+1. Download the GNU Icecat version that you want directly from the [official website](https://www.gnu.org/software/gnuzilla/)

-    * Uncompress the archives in the */opt* folder if you want to install it system-wide (you will need to have root privilege) or in your home folder if you only want to install it for your current user.
+2. Uncompress the archives in the `*/opt/*` folder if you want to install it system-wide (you will need to have root privilege) or in your home folder if you only want to install it for your current user.
-    * Create a .desktop file named *icecat.desktop* (replace *icecat* with the name of your choice, preferably *icecat-your_version* ) in */usr/share/applications* if you want to install it system-wide (you will need to have root privilege) or in *.local/share/applications* if you only want to install it for your current user.
+3. Create a .desktop file named *icecat.desktop* (replace *icecat* with the name of your choice, preferably *icecat-your_version* ) in `*/usr/share/applications/*` if you want to install it system-wide (you will need to have root privilege) or in `*.local/share/applications/*` if you only want to install it for your current user.

 **Creating a .desktop file for icecat**

-Here is an example of a .desktop file
+Here is an example of a `.desktop` file

 ```
 [Desktop Entry]